 - a.
-Standards and Specifications: The liquid controller must be more efficient at delivering reagent than the same process done by hand. - b.
+Standards and Specifications: No standards or specifications are required. - b.
 Customer: The liquid controller will be used by faculty members in the department of obstetrics and gynecology.
-The customer has limited programming knowledge. - c.
+The customer has limited programming knowledge.
+The customer prefers LabVIEW for easy integration into already existing programs.
+A gravity pressure system will drive the solutions (as opposed to using pressure delivered through a pump).
+The valves must separable from the case by at least five feet. - c.
 Competition: To the best of our knowledge, no device currently exists that meets all of the client's requirements.